 Above - The top graph in the figure presents real time water level data at 5-minute resolution while the lower graph shows daily average levels relative to the previous 20 years.
-Water levels at this location in the Mackenzie Delta continue to rise at normal rates for this time of year, but are susceptible to very abrupt changes, depending on ice jam locations.
+Water levels at this location in the Mackenzie Delta continue to rise, and but ice conditions continue to change and water levels are susceptible to abrupt changes.